Shane McMahon: Feud with D-Generation X and Bobby Lashley (2006–2007)

-On the March 5 episode of Raw, McMahon came back to inform his father, Vince, about the "guest referee" for the "Battle of the Billionaires."
+On the March 5, 2007 episode of Raw, McMahon came back to inform his father, Vince, about the "guest referee" for the "Battle of the Billionaires."
 He told him that their opponents on the Board of Directors had won the vote, 5–4.
 The McMahons had intended for Shane to be the referee.
 Instead, the guest referee turned out to be the McMahons' old rival, the Texas rattlesnake Stone Cold Steve Austin.
-During the "Battle of the Billionaires" match at WrestleMania 23, Shane's attempt to interfere on his father's behalf was stopped by Austin.
+During the "Battle of the Billionaires" match at WrestleMania 23 on April 1, Shane's attempt to interfere on his father's behalf was stopped by Austin.
 During the match, Shane was able to hit the Coast to Coast dive with a trash can into Bobby Lashley's face.
-On April 9, Shane officially joined the Vince/Umaga/Lashley feud when he faced Lashley for the ECW World Championship in a Title vs. Hair match which ended in Shane getting disqualified on purpose by punching the referee.
+On the April 9 episode of Raw, Shane officially joined the Vince/Umaga/Lashley feud when he faced Lashley for the ECW World Championship in a Title vs. Hair match which ended in Shane getting disqualified on purpose by punching the referee.
 After the match, Umaga, Vince, and Shane all attacked Lashley.
-At Backlash in a handicap match for the ECW World Championship, Shane along with Vince and Umaga defeated Lashley for the title.
+At Backlash on April 29 in a handicap match for the ECW World Championship, Shane along with Vince and Umaga defeated Lashley for the title.
 Vince gained the pin making him the ECW World Champion.
-At Judgment Day, Lashley faced Shane, Vince, and Umaga again, in a rematch for the ECW World Championship.
+At Judgment Day on May 20, Lashley faced Shane, Vince, and Umaga again, in a rematch for the ECW World Championship.
 This time, Lashley won the match, but since he pinned Shane rather than Vince, Vince remained the champion.
-At One Night Stand, Shane and Umaga tried to help Vince retain the ECW World Championship against Lashley, but failed when Lashley speared Vince and pinned him for the win.
+At One Night Stand on June 3, Shane and Umaga tried to help Vince retain the ECW World Championship against Lashley, but failed when Lashley speared Vince and pinned him for the win.

 On the taped episode of Raw that aired on September 3, Shane, along with his mother Linda and his sister Stephanie, made appearances to confront Vince about his illegitimate child.
-Shane then returned at Survivor Series to accompany Hornswoggle, alongside his father, in his match against The Great Khali.
-After that, he was only seen on WWE's pay per view, No Way Out in 2008 talking to Big Show after the latter had his nose legitimately broken going by the plan to push Mayweather's speed by Floyd Mayweather Jr. before again not being seen until June 2008.
+Shane returned at Survivor Series on November 18 to accompany Hornswoggle, alongside his father, in his match against The Great Khali.
+After that, he was only seen on WWE's pay-per-view No Way Out on February 17, 2008, talking to Big Show after the latter had his nose legitimately broken going by the plan to push Mayweather's speed by Floyd Mayweather Jr. before again not being seen until June.